opengeospatial/bblocks/generateddocs/markdown/ogc-utils/iri-or-curie/index.md

 `ogc.ogc-utils.iri-or-curie` *v1.0*

-This Building Block defines a data type for a full IRI/URI or a CURIE (with or without a prefix)
+This Building Block defines a data type allowing schemas and profiles to use string base type for a full IRI/URI or a CURIE (with or without a prefix).
+This common pattern is complex to implement, and this Building Block makes it easy to implement consistently where-ever need.

 [*Status*](http://www.opengis.net/def/status): Stable